Rasnik

-Rasnik is a village in southern Bulgaria.
-The village is located in Pernik Municipality, Pernik Province. Аccording to the numbers provided by the 2020 Bulgarian census, Rasnik currently has a population of 399 people with a permanent address registration in the settlement.
+Rasnik is a village in southern Bulgaria, in Pernik Municipality, Pernik Province. Аccording to the 2020 Bulgarian census, Rasnik has a population of 399 people with a permanent address registration in the settlement.

 Geography

-Rasnik village is located in Municipality Pernik, 15 kilometers away west from Pernik and 40 kilometers away from Sofia, the capital of Bulgaria.
+Rasnik village is in Municipality Pernik, 15 kilometers west of Pernik and 40 kilometers from Sofia, the capital of Bulgaria.
 The neighboring villages are Meshtitsa and Viskyar.

-Rasnik village is located between the plain Bazglav and Viskyar mountain, at an average elevation of 782 meters.
+Rasnik village lies between the plain Bazglav and Viskyar mountain, at an average elevation of 782 meters.

 History

 Near the village, the remains of an ancient settlement have been found.
 The first written data confirming the existence of Rasnik dates back to the 16th century.

 There are remains of an ancient Roman road near the village.
 According to local non-confirmed legends, the village was first established in 1306.
 It used to be in another area but later moved to its current location.

 The name Rasnik stems from the fact that once in the area of the village the verdure was thriving.
 Rasnik translates into growth from Bulgarian language.